EmotionCognitionLab/ET-remove-artifacts/README.md

 Download the .m files in this repository to your local drive, making sure that they are located in the same directory.

 The project is written and tested on Matlab 2017a/b.
-Should also work with earlier versions of Matlab (up to some point, but no guarantees).
+Should also work with earlier versions of Matlab (but no guarantees).

 I recommend using Windows for complete functionality.
 I have tested the GUI on a Mac, but noticed some minor issues (e.g., cosmetic stuff and hotkey functionality in the plot editor).